FlowX: Towards Explainable Graph Neural Networks via Message Flows

-In this work, we observe and argue that message flows are the inherent functional mechanism of GNNs and thus are more natural and intuitive for studying the explainability of GNNs.
-To this end, we propose a message flow based explanation method, known as FlowX, to explain GNNs.
+In this study, we posit that message flows serve as the intrinsic operational mechanism of Graph Neural Networks (GNNs), offering a more intuitive and natural lens through which to investigate their explainability.
+Specifically, traditional edge-based explanation approaches encounter limitations when required to account for continuous messages or multi-hop correlations, which cannot be adequately represented by individual, discrete edges, as illustrated in Fig.~\ref{fig:challenge}.
+In this challenge, we need a fine-grained explanation to build a new overpass to solve traffic jams, but edge explanations fail to provide such information.
+To address this obstacle, we introduce a suite of message flow-based explanation techniques, with the primary methodology designated as FlowX.
 FlowX attributes GNN predictions to message flows and studies the importance of different message flows.
-We first develop a systematic framework that lays the foundation on message flows for naturally explaining the message passing in GNNs.
-With our framework, the FlowX first quantifies the importance of flows by following the phylosophy of game theory.
-Since message flows cannot be directly quantified to calculate marginal contributions, we propose an approximation scheme as the initial assessments of different flows.
-We then propose a learning-based algorithm taking advantages from the initial assessments to capture important flows in predictions.
-We conduct extensive experiments on both synthetic and real-world datasets.
-Experimental results show that our proposed FlowX outperforms existing methods significantly and consistently.
-Both quantitative and qualitative studies demonstrate that our proposed FlowX leads to improved explainability of GNNs.
+We first develop a systematic framework that incorporates flow-based graph modeling as a foundational layer for message flows.
+With our framework, FlowX begins with quantifying the importance of flows by following the principle of Shapley value~\cite{shapley}, conceptualizing flows as collaborative players that collectively contribute to the model predictions.
+Given that message flows cannot be straightforwardly quantified for marginal contributions, we propose a fair flow sampling scheme as the initial assessment of different flows.
+Building upon this initial assessment, we propose a coalition-level learning-based algorithm with information sparsity controls to tailor the flow explanations serving different model explanation requirements.
+Our experimental evaluations encompass a range of tests: necessary and sufficient explanations~\cite{amara2022graphframex} comparisons, target edge/flow retrieval ability test, mutual information training comparisons between flow-based and edge-based methods, and visualizations.
+Experimental results on necessary and sufficient explanations~\cite{amara2022graphframex} show that our proposed FlowX outperforms existing methods significantly and consistently from multiple perspectives.
+Additional experiments validate the advantages of flow-based methods compared with other approaches.
+Both quantitative and qualitative studies demonstrate that the proposed FlowX and its variants lead to novel and improved explanations of GNNs.